 - Available safety and effectiveness information for the product (discussed in more detail below);

-- Information on chemistry, manufacturing, and controls, if applicable; a list of each site where the product, if authorized, is or would be manufactured, and the current CGMP status of the manufacturing site(s);
+- Information on chemistry (as applicable), manufacturing, and controls; a list of each site where the product, if authorized, is or would be manufactured, and the current CGMP status of the manufacturing site(s);

 - Information about the quantity of finished product on hand and the surge capabilities of the manufacturing site(s);

-- Product labeling; instructions for use of the product (e.g., the dosing regimen, whether follow-up treatment is required); drafts of the information to be furnished to health care professionals or authorized dispensers21 and recipients of the product (e.g., “Fact Sheets”), which typically are part of pre-EUA discussions; and the feasibility of providing such information to health care professionals or authorized dispensers in an emergency;
+- Information comparable to an FDA-approved package insert or instructions for use; drafts of the “Fact Sheets” to be furnished to health care professionals or authorized dispenser26 and recipients of the product, which typically are part of pre-EUA discussions (see section III.E.1 of this guidance); and a discussion of the feasibility of providing such information in an emergency;

-- If seeking an extension of product shelf life, any available information in support of an extension of product shelf life22 (e.g., information on product stability such as test results; anticipated storage and handling conditions; the lots, batches, or other units affected; any prior shelf-life extensions; and for medical devices, an explanation of labeled expiration date, such as whether the inclusion of such information was based on a premarket requirement, requirements of another regulatory body, or a business decision); and
+- If seeking an extension of a product’s labeled expiration date, any available information in support of such an extension27 (e.g., information on product stability such as test results; prior and anticipated storage and handling conditions; the lots, batches, or other units affected; any prior expiration date extensions; and for medical devices, an explanation of labeled expiration date, such as whether the inclusion of such information was based on a premarket requirement, requirements of another regulatory body, or a business decision); and

 b.
 Recommended Safety Information